 - Step 1: The parent or guardian will be notified when the student misses the equivalent of 5 days of unexcused absence. - Step 2: The parent or guardian will be notified when the student misses the equivalent of 8 days of unexcused absence.
 The parent or guardian will also be notified if the student has 3 incidents of truancy.
-The parent will be requested to meet with the school's administrator and the district's attendance officer. - Step 3: If attendance still remains a problem, the parent or guardian will be notified when the student misses the equivalent of 10 days of unexcused absence or 4 incidents of truancy.
-The district's attendance officer will notify the Appanoose County Attorney of the above events.
+The parent will be requested to meet with the school's administration. - Step 3: If attendance still remains a problem, the parent or guardian will be notified when the student misses the equivalent of 10 days of unexcused absence or 4 incidents of truancy.
+The district's administration will notify the Appanoose County Attorney of the above events.
 If the student is of compulsory attendance age, the County Attorney will appoint a mediator to meet with the parent or guardian and the student.
 If the student is not of compulsory attendance age, this step will only serve as a notice of the 10 unexcused days or 4 incidents of truancy. - Step 4: The mediator will set up guidelines that must be followed in regards to truancy and attendance.
-If the guidelines developed are not followed, the attendance officer will refer the situation to the Appanoose County Attorney for prosecution.
-Policy reference: 501.10
+If the guidelines developed are not followed, administration will refer the situation to the Appanoose County Attorney for prosecution.
+(Policy reference 501.10)